oac1771/rust_node/README.md

 ```
 The first time you run this command it will take a long time, as the binary running in the node pod is statically compiled using musl.
 Subsequent runs should be much faster

-Once your images are built, you can just start the k8s cluster and deploy with:
+Once your images are built, you can start the k8s cluster and deploy with:

 ```shell
 task start-local